mfields/taxonomy-widget/readme.txt

 = Support =

+If you have questions about integrating this plugin into your site, please [add a new thread to the WordPress Support Forum](http://wordpress.org/tags/taxonomy-widget?forum_id=10#postform).
+I try to answer these, but I may not always be able to.
+In the event that I cannot there may be someone else who can help.

+= Bugs, Suggestions =

-If you find that this plugin is has a bug, does not play nicely with other plugins or if you have a suggestion or comment, please <a href="http://wordpress.org/tags/taxonomy-widget?forum_id=10#postform">use this link to add a new thread to the WordPress Support Forum</a>
+Development of this plugin is hosted in a public repository on [Github](https://github.com/mfields/taxonomy-widget).
+If you find a bug in this plugin or have a suggestion to make it better, please [create a new issue](https://github.com/mfields/taxonomy-widget/issues/new)

+= Need More Taxonomy Plugins? =

+I've released a handfull of plugins dealing with taxonomies.
+Please see my [plugin page](http://wordpress.org/extend/plugins/profile/mfields) for more info.

 ==Installation==

 1. Download
 1. Unzip the package and upload to your /wp-content/plugins/ directory.
 1. Log into WordPress and navigate to the "Plugins" panel.